MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-TenantAllowBlockListItems.md

 ```

 ### -Entries
-The Entries parameter specifies the URL or files that you want to add to the Allowed/Blocked List based on the value of the ListType parameter:
+The Entries parameter specifies the URL or files that you want to add to the Tenant Allow/Block List based on the value of the ListType parameter:

 - URLs: Use IPv4 or IPv6 addresses or hostnames.
 Wildcards (* and ~) are supported in hostnames.
 Protocols, TCP/UDP ports, or user credentials are not supported.
-For details, see [URL syntax for the Allowed/Blocked List](https://docs.microsoft.com/microsoft-365/security/office-365-security/tenant-allow-block-list##url-syntax-for-the-allowedblocked-list).
+For details, see [URL syntax for the Tenant Allow/Block List](https://docs.microsoft.com/microsoft-365/security/office-365-security/tenant-allow-block-list#url-syntax-for-the-tenant-allowedblocked-list).

 - Files: Use the SHA256 hash value of the file.
 In Windows, you can find the SHA256 hash value by running the following command in a Command Prompt: `certutil.exe -hashfile "<Path>\<Filename>" SHA256`.
 An example value is `768a813668695ef2483b2bde7cf5d1b2db0423a0d3e63e498f3ab6f2eb13ea3`.